GridHouse34/gitchecker/README.md

 !channel → Set the current channel as the notification channel.

+!repos → Check every repo that is publicly available on defined profile.

 💡 Tip: Ensure Message Content Intent is enabled in the Discord Developer Portal to allow command recognition.

 ---